WDI-SEA/react-development-course-materials/Additional Resources/Review Guides/es6-and-intermediate-react-review-guide.md

 * **Immutable data types**
   - Something that is **immutable** is something that cannot be changed.
   - State and props are to be treated as immutable; `const` variables are also immutable.
-  - Use immutable methods and libraries to make maintaining immutable data types simple — refer to the **Further Reading** section.
+  - Use immutable methods and libraries to make maintaining immutable data types simple — refer to the **Further Reading** section for more on this.
     - The array methods `.map()`, `filter()`, and `reduce()` return modified copies of the array and don't mutate the originals.
     - ES6's `Object.assign()` is a way to change data in objects that doesn't mutate the originals.